certificate verify failed (unable to get certificate CRL)

 Then, I do what I always do when I don’t immediately know what the error means: I copied and pasted it into DuckDuckGo.
 The first result was this GitHub issue in the repo for the openssl Ruby gem (which is different from OpenSSL itself).
 From there, I learned that the OpenSSL team made a change in 3.6.0 that was probably not intentional, and broke how Ruby uses OpenSSL.

 Luckily, Kazuki Yamaguchi, one of the maintainers of the Ruby language, fixed this last week and pushed new versions of the openssl gem: 3.1.2, 3.2.2, and 3.3.1.
-Given that my script was using the latest version of Ruby, I figured I needed version 3.3.1 of the openssl gem.
+Given that my script was using the latest version of Ruby (3.4.7 at the time), I figured I needed version 3.3.1 of the openssl gem.

 An easy way to confirm that is by visiting the very helpful stdgems.org website, which tells you which versions of gems are included by default in specific Ruby versions.
 For example, here is the stdgems.org page for the openssl gem.
 It says that for Ruby versions between 3.4.0 and 3.4.7, the version of openssl that gets installed by default is 3.3.0.